urbanjost/M_calculator/md/inum0.3.md

       <blockquote>
         All programs that call the calculator routine can supply their own <b>substitute_subroutine</b>(<i>3f</i>) and <b>substitute_C</b>(<i>3f</i>) procedures.
-See the ../html/Example.html"&gt;example program for samples.
+See the example program for samples.
       </blockquote><a name="5"></a>

       <h3><a name="5">EXAMPLES</a></h3>